lulyon/byteorderlib/README.md

 byteorderlib
 ============

-an easy c library for byte order conversion for all build-in integer type of c programming language.
+an easy c library for byte order conversion for build-in integer type of c programming language, like short int, int, long and their unsigned counterparts.